laravel/nova-docs/src/5.0/installation.md

 It is common to have a separate frontend login for normal users and a backend login specifically for admin and Nova will internally determine if Fortify's routes should be loaded by checking if the application is loaded with either `App\Providers\FortifyServiceProvider` or `App\Providers\JetstreamServiceProvider`.

-To skip the additional checks and force enabled Fortify's routes you can update `routes()` method in `App\Providers\NovaServiceProvider` class:
+To skip the additional checks and force enabled Fortify's routes you can update `fortify()` method in `App\Providers\NovaServiceProvider` class:

 ```php
 namespace App\Providers;